katylak/cvad/post-provisioning-vmware.md

 **Network Connectivity**

-1. With an On-Premises setup, you must establish network connectivity between {{site.data.keyword.cloud_notm}} and your on-premises location.
+1. With an Extended (Site-to-Site) setup, you must establish network connectivity between {{site.data.keyword.cloud_notm}} and your on-premises location.

    You can set up network connectivity by using any of the gateway appliances available in {{site.data.keyword.cloud_notm}}.
 For more information, see the **About** section in the [Gateway Appliance {{site.data.keyword.cloud_notm}} catalog page](https://cloud.ibm.com/gen1/infrastructure/provision/gateway){: external}.